isc-projects/kea/doc/sphinx/arm/ext-gss-tsig.rst

         }
     }

-An example response returning information about GSS-TSIG key '1234.sig-foo.com.':
+Here is an example of a response returning information about GSS-TSIG key "1234.sig-foo.com.":

 .. code-block:: json